Old version

 public class StringNode { private char ch; private StringNode next; ... }

-One of the methods in the StringNode
+One of the methods in the StringNode class is the following recursive

-method called numOccur
+method called numOccur:

 public static int numOccur(StringNode str, char ch) { if (str == null) { // explicit base case return 0; } int numInRest = numOccur(str.next, ch); if (str.ch == ch) { return 1 + numInRest; } else { return numInRest; } }

-It finds the number of occurrences of the character ch
+It finds the number of occurrences of the character ch in the linked

-list to which str
+list to which str refers.

 Considered the following linked list, which represents the string

-Trace the following call of the numOccur()
+Trace the following call of the numOccur() method on this linked list:

 int count = numOccur(s, 'a');

-which we assume is being made from the main()
+which we assume is being made from the main() method in the StringNode

 class, therefore, we don’t need to use the name of the class to call the method.